User Guide: Author Segments

 Author Segments is Meltwater's new audience discovery tool.

-Author Segments is a social listening segmentation, or audience discovery tool that separates social authors into meaningful segments.
-Author Segments helps marketers deepen their understanding of existing audiences and identify new ones.
-Importantly, Author Segments compliments how you currently use Explore for Social Listening.
+Author Segments is a social listening segmentation or audience discovery tool that separates social authors into meaningful segments.
+It helps marketers deepen their understanding of existing audiences and identify new ones.
+Importantly, Author Segments complements how you currently use Explore for Social Listening.

 Watch the instructional video below

 Author Segments uses Radarly author's database to return information about each segment (Radarly is a separate Meltwater product).
-Each influential Twitter author has a variety of attributes assigned to them, that we then use to aggregate the overall analytics in Author Segments.
+Each influential X (formerly Twitter) author has a variety of attributes assigned to them, that we then use to aggregate the overall analytics in Author Segments.
 These attributes include demographics (ex. age, gender, location), and interests (ex. topics, professions).
-Influential Twitter authors are defined as those with over 250 followers.
+Influential X authors are defined as those with over 250 followers.

-Radarly extracts and infers this information by looking at the authors' Twitter bios and recent tweets.
+Radarly extracts and infers this information by looking at the authors' X bios and recent tweets.

 Via the Navigation

-1. Click on Author Segments in the left-hand navigation.
+1. Click Author Segments in the left-hand navigation bar.

-2. This will open the Author Segments landing page where you will see a list of all existing Author Segments dashboards, along with the ability to create a new Input or Compare dashboard.
+2. This will open the Author Segments landing page, where you will see a list of all existing Author Segments dashboards and the ability to create a new Input or Compare dashboard.

 In Explore

-1. In Explore, after you run a search, open the Authors tab.
-At the top you will find a banner that reads Find and understand relevant Twitter communities and authors.
+2. Click the Authors tab.
+At the top you will find a banner that reads Find and understand relevant X (formerly Twitter) communities and authors.
 Create Community Dashboard.

-2. Select your Compare type in the subsequent pop-up.
-The options are Side-by-side, and Overlap and Difference.
+4. Select your Compare type in the pop-up.

 Options:

-• Side-by-side: Compare up to five saved Author Segments dashboards (Explore search or Twitter Follower analysis dashboards) in a side-by-side view
+• Side-by-side: Compare up to five saved Author Segments dashboards (Explore search or X Follower analysis dashboards) in a side-by-side view

 • Overlap: showing what is common between the two audiences